senacor/elasticsearch-evolution/README.md

 #### 5.1.1 Elasticsearch AutoConfiguration (since spring boot 2.1)

-Since spring boot 2.1 AutoConfiguration for Elasticsearchs REST client is provided (see org.springframework.boot.autoconfigure.elasticsearch.rest.RestClientAutoConfiguration).
+Since spring boot 2.1 AutoConfiguration for Elasticsearchs REST client is provided (see org.springframework.boot.autoconfigure.elasticsearch.ElasticsearchRestClientAutoConfiguration).
-You can configure the RestHighLevelClient, required for Elasticsearch-Evolution, just like that in your `application.properties`:
+You can configure the `RestClient`, required for Elasticsearch-Evolution, just like that in your `application.properties`:

 ##### 5.1.1.1 spring boot 2.6+
 ```properties